apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_edit-config.md

       --enable-delete                  Boolean flag to enable delete configuration.
 Default with false.
       --force-restart                  Boolean flag to restart component.
 Default with false.
   -h, --help                           help for edit-config
+      --local-file string              Specify the local configuration file to be updated.
       --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
       --replace                        Boolean flag to enable replacing config file.
 Default with false.